yuttadhammo/BodhiTimer/README.md

 # About
 Bodhi Timer is an elegant, minimalist countdown timer.
 It is designed mainly for use as a meditation timer but can easily be used for any similar purpose.
-Bodhi Timer is free and [open-source](https://github.com/yuttadhammo/BodhiTimer) software.
+This app is free and developed as [open-source](https://github.com/yuttadhammo/BodhiTimer) software.
 It collects no data and uses the minimal permissions necessary.

 **Want to help with translating the app?
 [It's easy](https://www.transifex.com/bodhi-timer/bodhi-timer-app/)**